 - Breastfeeding a baby involves a lot, so hearing the details, challenges, and best practices was very helpful in understanding this feeding option.

-- My husband learned how to support me and the baby while breastfeeding.
+- My husband learned how to support the baby and me while breastfeeding.

 - The in-person setting allowed for questions and practicing with a baby doll.